To contact any member of Nine Network management, please call (314) 512-9000 (9:00 a.m. - 5:00 p.m., Monday-Friday).

 Dick Skalski is senior vice president, chief financial officer and chief operating officer of the Nine Network of Public Media.
 As CFO, Dick is responsible for fiscal and administrative affairs, including preparing annual operating budgets, financial statements and forecasts, and human resource management.
 As COO, he manages the day-to-day operations of the station.
 Prior to joining Nine, Dick spent 20 years with PerkinElmer Optoelectronics in various management positions, most recently as controller and part of senior management.
 He is a licensed CPA and a member of the Missouri Society of CPAs (MSCPA).
 He has a M.B.A. in finance from Suffolk University in Boston and a bachelor's degree in accounting from the University of Massachusetts Amherst.

-Amy Shaw, Senior Vice President of Community Engagement
+Amy Shaw, Senior Vice President of Engagement and Content

 Chrys Marlow, Vice President of Engineering and Operations